 For me, rereading and comparing possible parts used to quickly devolve into an onerous cross-checking of tiny details and a haze of numbers and post-its.
 Obviously, this haphazard approach doesn’t scale into complex PCB designs or critical components.
 It’s better to clarify what component requirements will suit your product specifications early in the design process.
 It will save you a lot of angst and blue smoke once you are designing and testing.
 We’ll tackle microcontrollers another day, and start with identifying requirements so you can select your IoT module.

 Identify Your requirements

 Transmission and network: What kind of base station will you be using?
 How far do the devices need to transmit?
-If the modules can’t manage the communication you want, you’ll need to change the network, or you’ll only have the “of Things” part of IoT.
+If the modules can’t manage the communication modules in IoT you want, you’ll need to change the network, or you’ll only have the “of Things” part of IoT.

 Footprint: How much space do you have available?
 We needed to fit the new PCB into an existing enclosure.
 This caused me to worry about the module’s actual size and the additional area required for the RF tuning circuit.

 Most modules will include any tuning in the internal packaging.
 I really, really prefer this, since it not only saves you space, but you don’t have to design around the tuning circuit on your PCB.
 As a side note, the manufacturer should provide the tuning circuit layout for you.